Where To Buy

 Shock Absorption: Even compared to bindings now the Triad has good shock absorption.

-The overall feel and ride of the Triad is similar to what’s going on now.
-It’s smooth, somewhat supportive and a good all around binding.
+The overall feel and ride of the Triad are similar to what’s going on now.
+It’s smooth, somewhat supportive and a good all around the binding.
 It’s not the binding that the Re:Flex versions are today but they still work.

 Burton Triad Images